 Mutumba knew a solution to create more accessible care was needed.
 She founded MedAtlas, an affordable telemedicine healthcare platform that connects patients to a specialist from anywhere in Africa.
 But becoming an entrepreneur was not her original goal when she began her journey to better support patients.

 “I never saw myself as an entrepreneur.
 Coming from a public health background, I have always been used to working in established traditional systems,” says Mutumba, who had been working for eight years in traditional clinic settings.
 “It wasn’t until I attended a Concept pitch competition that I thought, ‘I could do this.’”

 The Concept $5K pitch competition gives Waterloo students with innovative solutions and high-potential business ideas the opportunity to showcase their work and compete for grant funding.
 Participants receive valuable feedback, pitching experience and idea validation from a network of entrepreneurs and coaches.

 In spring 2021, MedAtlas won the Concept $5K competition, enabling the startup to use the funding to expand into West African nations and to add 20 doctors to their team.
 This past July, they were one of six early-stage startups to progress into Velocity where they will receive support to further refine their business model and proof of concept.

 “Being at the University of Waterloo, and having access to this entrepreneurship ecosystem, has given me the technical expertise and coaching to guide me through the process of building a startup,” Mutumba says.

-Currently, the technology provides holistic fertility care that treats patients’ physical health as well as offering mental health supports and counselling.
+In the beginning, the technology focused on holistic fertility care that treated patients’ physical health as well as offering mental health supports and counselling.